Tommy Kramer: Professional career

-Kramer appeared in five games of his rookie season in 1977, with one start and four mop-up roles as the heir apparent to replacing Fran Tarkenton, although when he was hurt late in the season, Bob Lee would be the starter for four of the last five games.
-In the 12th game of the year, the Vikings trailed 24-7 in the fourth quarter against the San Francisco 49ers and Kramer was brought in to replace Bob Lee.
-Kramer would go 9-of-13 for 188 yards with three touchdowns to win 28-27.
+Kramer appeared in five games of his rookie season in 1977, with one start and four mop-up roles as the heir apparent to Fran Tarkenton, although when Tarkenton was hurt late in the season, Bob Lee would be the starter for four of the last five games.
+In the 12th game of the year, Minnesota trailed the San Francisco 49ers 24–7 in the fourth quarter, and Kramer was brought in to replace Lee.
+He went 9-of-13 for 188 yards and three touchdowns to win 28–27.
 The following week, he made his first ever start against the Oakland Raiders.
-He went 16-of-34 for 177 yards with a touchdown and three interceptions in the 35-13 loss.
+He went 16-of-34 for 177 yards with a touchdown and three interceptions in the 35–13 loss.
 The following year, Kramer would end up in mop-up duty as Tarkenton started each game for his final season.
 For the 1979 season, Kramer would become fully installed as the starter.

 He earned the nickname "Two-Minute Tommy" for his reputation with comebacks, as he would lead the Vikings to nineteen comebacks (and one in the playoffs), with fifteen in the fourth quarter, with 1980 and 1985 having four from Kramer in each year.
 However, Kramer would be plagued by injuries in his eleven seasons spent with the Vikings, since he started 109 of a possible 152 games for the team over his tenure, and he started each game of a season just twice (1979 and 1982), beset by knee and shoulder injuries to go alongside concussions.
 Kramer had knee and shoulder injuries, multiple concussions and a 1987 preseason spine injury that he said “basically pretty much ended my career.”